Haz-Test/cmajor/docs/LanguageGuide/main.md

 }
 ```

 If the event has multiple types, you should declare a handler for each type.
+Any endpoint type without an event handler defined will be ignored when written to.

 ```cpp
 processor P